 Suitable for tuck and possibly tolerant of elongation as well:

 Punchcard machines mirror motifs when knit.
 This may not be noticed when copying small repeats, but it becomes more evident in larger ones.
 For knitting on the 910, the supplied motif would need to be mirrored when programmed to retain the intended direction.
+With other machine models, one needs to know whether the “image” on the card will appear on the purlb side, matching punchcard pattern and needle selection, or the knit side, thus reversing it.

 Here are 2 FI samples: the one on the left is fairly evenly distributed, so little if any difference is noticed, the one on the right sends the biker to a different forest